ChisomJude/Hands-on-Devops-Project/Project-02/02 - AWS/05_VPC_Peering_across_regions.md

-# VPC Peering for Cross-Region Communication
+su# VPC Peering for Cross-Region Communication

 ## Objective
 Connect two VPCs (in different regions) to allow a PHP web app in **VPC-A** to query a MySQL database in **VPC-B**.